 B.A., Smith College, 1966

-Margaretta M. Lovell is a cultural historian working at the intersection of history, art history, anthropology, and museology.
-She holds the Jay D. McEvoy Chair in the History of American Art at U. C. Berkeley, and studies material culture, painting, architecture, and design of the eighteenth, nineteenth, twentieth, and twenty-first centuries.
-She received her PhD in American Studies at Yale in 1980, and has taught as Visiting Professor in the History of Art departments at Stanford, Harvard, and the University of Michigan, Ann Arbor.
+Margaretta M. Lovell is a cultural historian working at the intersection of history, art/architectural history, and anthropology.
+She holds the Jay D. McEvoy, Jr., Chair in the History of American Art at U. C. Berkeley, and studies material culture, painting, architecture, and design in England, France, and North America from the seventeenth century to the present.
+She received her PhD in American Studies at Yale, and has taught as Visiting Professor in the History of Art departments at Stanford, Harvard, and the University of Michigan, Ann Arbor.
 Having begun her teaching career at Yale, she has also held the Dittman Chair in American Studies at the College of William and Mary, and the Ednah Root Curatorial Chair for American Art at the Fine Arts Museums of San Francisco.

-She has served as Director of the American Studies Program and as Chair of U.C.
-Berkeley Academic Senate Committees on Educational Policy and on the Library.
-As Curator and Project Manager she has arranged major international exhibitions on American and British art at the Fine Arts Museums of San Francisco, the Huntington Library, and the National Museum of Western Art Tokyo.
+Lovell has served as Director of the American Studies Program and as Chair of U.C.
+Berkeley Academic Senate Committees on Educational Policy and on the Library and Scholarly Communication.
+As Curator and Project Manager she has arranged major international exhibitions on American and British art at the Fine Arts Museums of San Francisco (Venice, the American View), the Huntington Library (Celebrating William Morris), and the National Museum of Western Art Tokyo (The John D. Rockefeller III Collection).
 Her teaching has been recognized by the College Art Association (The Distinguished Teaching Award, 2014), and by the University of California, Berkeley (The Sarlo Distinguished Graduate Student Mentoring Award, 2009).
 She has served on the Council of the Omohundro Institute (College of William and Mary), and currently serves on the Council of the American Antiquarian Society.
 Recently she has designed, authored, and administered (with Pat Berger) substantial grants from the Andrew W. Mellon Foundation for an initiative in Graduate Study in Curatorial Preparedness and Object-Based Learning at UC Berkeley.

-“The Forest, The Copper Mine, and the Sea: The Alchemical and Social Materiality of Greene and Greene,” in Anne Mallek and Edward R. Bosley, eds., A ‘New and Native’ Beauty: The Art and Craft of Greene & Greene, exh. cat., Huntington Library and Art Gallery, San Marino, CA, 2008.
+“The Forest, The Copper Mine, and the Sea: The Alchemical and Social Materiality of Greene and Greene,” in Anne Mallek and Edward R. Bosley, eds., A ‘New and Native’ Beauty: The Art and Craft of Greene & Greene, cat., Huntington Library and Art Gallery, 2008.

 A Visitable Past: Views of Venice by American Artists 1860-1915 (Chicago: University of Chicago Press, 1989).

 William Morris: The Sanford and Helen Berger Collection (Berkeley: Univ.
-Art Museum and Bancroft Library, 1984) (with Anthony Bliss)
+Art Museum and Bancroft Library, 1984), exh. cat., with A. Bliss,